ZacharyGeurts/universal_equation/README.md

 https://x.com/i/grok?conversation=1970860339336999387
 https://x.com/i/status/1970892773109776716
 Welcome friends.
 God Bless.
-Stay tuned for version 2.0.
-Starting line.
-I will hold at 1.9 until I can present 20 dimensions.
 My take?
-There are infinite dimensions, and there is no bottom or top to existence.
+There there is no bottom, side or top to existence.
 Climb inside the blanket and have a look around.

 I think this proves the number 1 is real and 0 is not real.